openstack/charm-guide/doc/source/charm-anatomy.rst

 Templates Directory
 ~~~~~~~~~~~~~~~~~~~

-Template are loaded from several places in the following order:
+Templates are loaded from several places in the following order:

 - From the most recent OS release-specific template dir (if one exists)
 - Working back through the template directories for each earlier OpenStack Release